monero-ecosystem/promo-video/kovri.md

 Peers in the network are not able to read the contents of the message being relayed, so information sent from the sender to its destination (and vice-versa) are secured.
 The only information visible to peers is the instruction for sending messages to the next peer.
 To achieve greater privacy at a slight cost to performance, users are able to connect to several peers.
-Essentially, Kovri covers an application's internet traffic to make it anonymous within the network.
+Essentially, Kovri covers an application's Internet traffic to make it anonymous within the network.
+Given this characteristic, Kovri is a great solution for anonymously communicating over IRC, email, or accessing hidden services.

 ## 6) - Conclusion